jinjialij/Android_barter_schoolProj/README.md

 If you're learning Android at the same time, you can also follow along that tutorial and learn how to do everything all at once.

+## Barter application

+Barter is an android application that allows users to exchange items with nearby people.
+Users can add information in the app for things they want to exchange.
+They can browse items offered by other nearby users.
+They can send requests to other users to ask for a barter.
+When accept or refuse a request, the app will send an email to other users.
+Then, the request is completed.

+For more details about this project, please see the [Documentation](https://github.com/jinjialij/Android_barter_schoolProj/blob/master/Barter%20application.pdf)

 # Reference links

 - [GitLab CI Documentation](https://docs.gitlab.com/ee/ci/)